RedeDAMA/RedeDAMA.github.io/_pages/about.md

 ### *For more info*

 Do you have permanent plots in the Atlantic Forest and want to collaborate with us?
-Contact us at this email: joice.klipel@leuphana.de, r.bergamin@bham.ac.uk
+Contact us at this email: joice.klipel@leuphana.de, rodrigo.bergamin80@gmail.com